 Submitting Reserve Requests

-Please submit your Reserve Request Form at least 1 week prior to making assignments from the reserve material.
+Please submit your Reserves Donation Form at least 1 week prior to making assignments from the reserve material.
 Library staff needs sufficient time to catalog and process new material.

 Note: download the form to access a fillable PDF.